Everyone is different, and Twitter can be a place to celebrate our differences.

 Get unbalanced, however, and you could find yourself losing Twitter followers.
 Here are five ways to keep your Twitter followers happy, and help you get new followers at the same time:

-Find Your Tweet Frequency Buffer this
+Find Your Tweet Frequency

 Tweeting too much or tweeting too little can work against you.
 You don’t want to seem boring—or be forgotten by tweeting too little.
 Plus, it will be hard to gain followers if people see you’re only updating your Twitter once or twice a month.